-As an important instructional tool and delivery system, the Web is used to enhance instruction at Orange Coast College in a wide variety of ways.
+As an important instructional tool and delivery system, the internet is used to enhance instruction at Orange Coast College in a wide variety of ways.
 Online learning opportunities at OCC include courses taught partially or completely via the Internet, as well as campus-based classes that include online materials and activities.
 All online courses are equivalent to their campus counterparts and are offered through Canvas, our learning management system (LMS).
 Many of the online instructional modules offer students new and highly stimulating modes of learning.

-Consult the OCC schedule of classes for more information about online courses.
+Please review the OCC schedule of classes for more information about online courses.

 Extended Learning Attendance and Non-Participation Policy (Online Learning)

 All students enrolled in extended learning courses (online learning) must log in to each course and complete any assignment or other activity, to be determined by the instructor, that is required during the first week.
 Students who fail to complete first-week assignments/activities within the instructor’s deadline may be dropped.

 After the first week and during the time period before the final withdrawal date, Students are responsible for withdrawing from a class within the appropriate time to avoid an unsatisfactory grade, as stated in this catalog.
 (See “Grades and Grade Points” section)

 OCC’s Attendance Policies state that “instructors may drop a student from a course when the student is absent for two contiguous class meetings.”
 In the case of extended learning, “absences” shall be defined as “non-participation.”
 Instructors may drop students after the equivalent of two weeks of non-participation.
 Non-participation shall be defined as, but not limited to: